Christian Science Board of Directors

 During college, Robin developed a raised-eyebrow reputation as the only rugby player on the team who didn’t drink -- an outward expression of her commitment to spiritual living and healing in every activity in which she participated.
 While graduating from Williams College Magna Cum Laude and as a member of the Phi Beta Kappa Society, she feels that raising two children with her husband has given her the richest education of all.
 Robin worked in publishing, public radio, and freelance writing before committing full-time to sharing this Science with others.
 In 1999 she began advertising as a practitioner in The Christian Science Journal, and in 2006 became a teacher of Christian Science.
 She was a member of the Board of Lectureship from 2007 until 2013 when she was appointed to the Christian Science Board of Directors. more

 As a teenager, Margaret volunteered in programs to help children of migrant workers.
 This interest in humanity grew into a career in Christian Science, which started with Christian Science nursing and led to public speaking on Christian Science healing as a member of the Board of Lectureship.
 Margaret’s audiences included college students and professionals in medicine and religious studies.
 She has also managed the office of Christian Science practitioner activities, in which she supported professional healers around the world.
-Margaret currently chairs the Board of Trustees of The Mary Baker Eddy Library for the Betterment of Humanity. more
+Margaret currently serves on the Board of Trustees of The Mary Baker Eddy Library for the Betterment of Humanity. more

 Lyle, a native of Ottawa, Ontario, Canada, first learned of Christian Science at Ball State University in Muncie, Indiana, where he received a degree in music performance.
 After graduation he began studying Christian Science, and several years later went into the public healing practice.
 He became a Christian Science teacher in 1991, later managed the Church’s legislative and media relations for Canada, and served as First Reader of The Mother Church in Boston from 2004-2007.
 Lyle has given public lectures and facilitated workshops on the subject of Christian Science healing in English, French, Portuguese, and Spanish in some 35 countries throughout Africa, Asia, Europe, and the Americas. more